 Leymebamba, a small town located on the road between Chachapoyas and Cajamarca, is best known as the home of a museum containing over 200 Chachapoya mummies.
 Most tours of the region involve a stop in Leymebamba solely for a visit to the museum.
 The town makes for a convenient stop for those hoping to break up the journey between the two larger towns and for those who stay even longer, it is possible to organize hikes into the surrounding countryside as well.

 Apart from the various sites of interest in the region, Chachapoyas is a good place for trekking as well.
 A three-day trek can combine all the points of interest to form a standard Chachapoyas tour.
 A standard itinerary would be per the following:

 Day 1: Chachapoyas – Karajía

-Two-hour drive from Chachapoyas to the start of the trail plus three-hour trek to see the sarcophagi at the Karajía burial site.
+A two-hour drive from Chachapoyas to the start of the trail plus a three-hour trek to see the sarcophagi at the Karajía burial site.
 Accommodation in tents in Karajía.